-Because of my interest in and love of literature, I obtained a Masters degree in literature in India.
-Later, I did a Masters degree in Business Administration to give me a background in business which would be necessary when I realised my vision of career in literary studies.
+I possess a strong interest and love of literature; I obtained a Masters degree in literature, later, I completed a Masters degree in Business Administration to give me a background in business which would be necessary when I realised my vision of career in literary studies.
 I have a desire to write; specifically, I would like a career as a freelance academic writer in either literature or business.
 My main subjects are Literature, Marketing, Business and Management.

 A proposed approach to the reduction of running costs in the local government authority